 This is our must-try guide to the traditional Romanian Easter food, a highlight of the country’s rich-flavored cuisine.
 As Romanian people take religious holidays very seriously when it comes to cooking and eating traditional dishes, Easter is by no means an exception.
-Often coinciding with warm spring weather, this is a favorite holiday for most Romanians who spend more time with friends and family, go out for a picnic, or even to church.
+This is a favorite holiday for most Romanians who spend more time with friends and family, go out for a picnic, or even to church.

 Photo source: https://commons.wikimedia.org